WesleyJ-128/FLL_Python_Codebase/README.md

 * The bottom button recalibrates the gyro
 * The top button recalibrates the color sensor

-**When a mission is running, all buttons lose their normal functioon, and will abort the current mission.**
+**When a mission is running, all buttons lose their normal function, and will abort the current mission.**